celiakwan/hyperledger-fabric-softhsm/README.md

       - test
     ```

-- The Docker Compose file of an orderer's CA is like this.
+- The Docker Compose file of an orderer org's CA is like this.
     ```
     ca_orderer:
     image: hyperledger/fabric-ca:latest